ploki/darkflow/docs/_docs/philosophy.en.md

 ## What DarkFlow is not

- - DarkFlow is not a program that requires you to manage intermediate renderings or files.
+ - DarkFlow is not a program that requires you to manage intermediate renderings or temporary files.
- - DarkFlow doesn't modify your images.
+ - DarkFlow is not an image editor that modifies your images.
- - DarkFlow is not Raster Graphics Editor with brushes nor a freehand drawing tool.
+ - DarkFlow is not a Raster Graphics Editor with brushes nor a freehand drawing tool.

 ## What DarkFlow aims to be

- - DarkFlow is all about image processing description.
+ - DarkFlow is about creating pipelines of image processing operators.
  - DarkFlow creates new images from your original photos by applying operators during the process.
- - DarkFlow is a workflow of global operations on images.
+ - DarkFlow applies global and reproducible operations on images.

 ## Project oriented